-Six compulsory modules (55 credits) are given during Phase 1.
-These include ACE8027
+Five compulsory modules (45 credits) are given during Phase 1.
+A further four compulsory modules (35 credits) are given in Phase 2.

-Farming Systems and Agroecology (10 credits) and ACE8045 Ecological Survey Techniques (10 credits) that form key components of the programme.
-A further two compulsory modules are given in Phase 2, comprising ACE8049 Climate Change & Land Use (10 credits) and ACE8030 Environment and Habitat Assessment Field Class (10 credits).
 One 10 credit specialist optional module is normally taken in Phase 1 and another 20 credits in Phase 2.
 Most taught 'compulsory' and 'optional' modules given over Phase 1 are assessed both by coursework and written examinations in January.
 All modules given over Phase 2 are assessed by coursework only.
 The learning outcomes described previously are mapped against module synopses below.

 Certain compulsory modules delivered in Phase 1 provide an element of conversion, to allow students from a wide range of backgrounds to take each module, and the necessary scientific knowledge and skills base to progress with more advanced specialised compulsory modules.
 They also include vocational elements to provide a suitable background and skills for employment.
 ACE8022 Quantitative Techniques, Experimental Design and Data Analysis (10 credits) provides students with the expertise necessary to design field and laboratory experiments, to give them the skills necessary to analyse observational and experimental data using a variety of statistical software, and to understand and interpret the results of their analyses (A4, B4, C4, C6, D3).
 ACE8028 Environmental Assessment: Land and Water Resources (10 credits) provides an introduction to soils and water resources; the environmental variables influencing soil and hydrological processes; the assessment of data sources and methods of interpretation; progressing to an analysis of soil variability, land use potential and habitat assessment, and culminating in a case study involving land suitability and/or environmental impact assessment (A2-A4, B2, B4, C1, C3, C5).
-ACE8020 Environmental Systems and Modelling (10 credits) explores the systems approach to understanding the environment and shows how key biophysical processes and their interactions can be analysed with the help of quantitative models (A5, B4, C3, C6, D3-D5).

 Other compulsory taught specialised modules continue to provide a conversion element but proceed to advanced science training commensurate with Masters-level teaching and include vocational elements appropriate to the specific aims and objectives of the degree programme.
-ACE8027 Farming Systems and Ecology (10 credits) examines the interface between farm management practices, techniques and technologies and the environment from a systems perspective and considers the degree to which farming systems are shaped by agroecological constraints and/or socio-economic factors.
+ACE8049 Climate Change and Land Use (10 credits) examines the interface between farm management practices and climate change and considers the degree to which land use policy presents an approach to mitigation.
 This module provides some of the key concepts that underpin the philosophy of the degree programme (A1-A3, B1-B3, C1-C2, D6, D8).).
 ACE8030 Environmental and Habitat Assessment Field Class, in combination with ACE8045 Ecological Survey Techniques (10 credits)and ACE8028 Environmental Assessment: Land and Water Resources, provide students with the theoretical background and field techniques to design and carry out integrated environmental, ecological, soils and hydrological surveys.
 It includes a programme of field classes that allow students to gain experience in specialist field techniques and develop skills in the analysis and interpretation of data (A4, B4, CC4-C6, D1-D8).
 ACE8021 Sustainable Development and Environmental Change (10 credits) evaluates concepts of sustainability and their application in agricultural and environmental management in the context of development in a dynamic, changing biophysical, economic and socio-cultural environment.
 A holistic and interdisciplinary approach is adopted to examine how natural resources can be better managed to maintain or increase productivity, profitability and stability, whilst still conserving or enhancing the resource base (A1, A3, B1, B3, B5, C2, D2, D4, D8).

 Optional modules allow students to develop specialised interests and to enhance their employment opportunities in specific fields of agricultural and environmental management.
-One particular feature of the programme is the opportunity to specialise in the tropics through opting for ACE8023 Tropical Environments, Ecology and Land Use (10 credits).
-This module reviews the environmental characteristics of the major tropical ecosystems, their vegetation, soils and land use systems, treating soils as components of both natural and managed ecosystems, and assesses the sustainability of land use practices and threats to ecological stability under low input and more intensive land management systems (A2-A4, B1-B4, C1-C2, C4-C5, D1-D6).
-Other module options include: ACE8019 Soil and Water Conservation; ACE8021 Tropical Animal Production; BIO8014 GIS and Remote Sensing; AES 845 Trees,

-Growth and Management; and ACE8011 Genetically Modified Organisms in Food and Agriculture (A6, B6, C1-C6, D1-D8).
+One particular feature of the programme is the opportunity provided to study aspects of organic (ecological) farming systems.
+Other module options include: ACE8024 Trees - ecology and management; ACE8041 Ecosystem Management; BIO8014 GIS and Remote Sensing; ACE8045 Ecological Survey techniques; and BIO8016 Genetically Modified Organisms in Food and Agriculture (A6, B6, C1-C6, D1-D8).